 Microneedling and chemical peels are one of the most popular noninvasive cosmetic procedures for treating wrinkles, acne scars, and other signs of aging on the face.
 However, while these cosmetic dermatology treatments that are regularly performed at Wall Street Dermatology correct similar skin conditions, they are very different procedures in terms of benefits, mechanism of action, cost, results, recovery, and more.

-Below we’ll outline microneedling and chemical peels so you can choose the best cosmetic treatment for your skin condition.
+Below we’ll outline microneedling vs. chemical peels so you can choose the best cosmetic treatment for your skin condition.

 What is a Chemical Peel?